-Photos helps you keep your growing library organized and accessible.
+Photos helps you keep your growing library organised and accessible.
 Powerful and intuitive editing tools help you perfect your images.
 Memories displays the best images from your photo library in beautiful collections.
-And with iCloud Photo Library, you can keep a lifetime’s worth of photos and videos stored in iCloud and up to date on all of your devices.
+And with iCloud Photos, you can keep a lifetime’s worth of photos and videos stored in iCloud and up to date on all of your devices.

 Before you begin

 It's easy to get started.
 Just turn on iCloud Photos in your Settings and make sure that you're signed in with the same Apple ID on all of your devices.
 On your Mac, go to System Preferences > iCloud and click the Options button next to Photos.
 Then select iCloud Photos.

 On your Mac, your photo collection is separated into four main categories: Years, Months, Days and All Photos.
 The All Photos tab shows all your photos and videos in chronological order.
 In Years, Months and Days, you'll find your photos and videos grouped together based on the time and place they were taken.